 Incrediwear is not a “compression product.”
-While traditional compression garments may temporarily relieve pain during activity, they ultimately restrict blood flow to the area, working against what your body is naturally trying to do.
+While traditional compression garments may temporarily relieve pain during activity, they can restrict blood flow to the area, working against what your body is naturally trying to do.
 Incrediwear, on the other hand, works in tandem with your body, supporting the biological processes that occur when we put stress and strain on joints, muscles, ligaments, tendons, etc.

 This is also why you can wear Incrediwear during rest periods — it’s always working to help your body heal.
-Compression garments do nothing for you while sitting on your couch or lying in bed after a weight-lifting session.

 Incrediwear Products for Lifting Weights